AR2000AR/openComputers_codes/README.md

 ### bank_dev_tools
 Add a simple command line program to edit the encrypted accounts info.
 Don't install it if you don't need it.

+### bank_atm
+Let account holders withdraw or deposit coins.
+Coins used are defined by libCoin

+### bank_account_maker
+Let users create a bank account and create a new debit card.

+### vending
+A automatic vending machine.
+Install it on a normal computer with a transposer.
+Accept coins (libCoin) items and debit card (libCB/bank_api).

-### Librairy and API
+### Library and API

 #### bank_api
 Enable the programs to make requests to the server.

 #### libCB
-Read and write credit card on an unmanaged floppy.
+Read and write debit card on an unmanaged floppy.
+**new** Debit card can be a magnetic card from [open security](https://www.curseforge.com/minecraft/mc-mods/opensecurity)

 #### libCoin
 move coins with a transposer.
 Use coins from the [ordinary coins](https://www.curseforge.com/minecraft/mc-mods/ordinary-coins) mod.